Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Image Credit: Roman Zaiets, Shutterstock

-A study published in the journal Nature showed that Miniature Schnauzers can display high levels of aggression and social fearfulness (fear of strangers and unfamiliar dogs).
-Indeed, when confronted with unknown people or animals, Miniature Schnauzers have an increased risk of showing aggression.
+A study published in Nature showed that Miniature Schnauzers can display high levels of aggression and social fearfulness (fear of strangers and unfamiliar dogs).
+When confronted with unknown people or animals, Miniature Schnauzers have an increased risk of showing aggression.

 Why Are Some Dogs More Prone to Anxiety Than Others?

 Anxiety is not a burden that only purebreds carry.
 Mixed breeds are not immune to it, and in fact, almost all dogs can display a certain degree of anxiety.
-That said, some dogs may be more prone to this trait than others for a variety of reasons.
+However, for various reasons, some may be more prone to the behavior.

 One possible cause is genetics.
-Just like humans, dogs can inherit certain traits from their parents, including temperament and anxiety levels.
+Like humans, dogs can inherit certain traits from their parents, including temperament and anxiety.
 Another factor is socialization and early experiences.
 Dogs that weren’t properly socialized as puppies may be more susceptible to developing anxiety later in life.
-Traumatic experiences, such as being frightened during sensitive times in their development increase the likelihood of a pet becoming stressed and anxious.
+Traumatic experiences, such as being frightened during sensitive times in their development, increase the likelihood of a dog becoming stressed and anxious.

 Other factors that can contribute to anxiety include changes in routine or environment, lack of exercise or stimulation, and medical conditions that can cause pain or discomfort.